-What Types of Groups May Make Independent Expenditure?
-3
+What Types of Groups May Make Independent Expenditures?

-Over the years, we have witnessed the evolution of federal campaign finance law-from the creation of the PAC to the 527 issue advocacy organization4 to more recently, "Super PACs" and "Hybrid PACs."
+Over the years, we have witnessed the evolution of federal campaign finance law - from the creation of the PAC to the 527 issue advocacy organization to most recently, the "Super PAC."
 Each of these entities has transformed the way political activity is undertaken.
 After Citizens United, 501(c)(4) organizations not only use these vehicles, but now may make independent expenditures directly using their general funds.
-The most common vehicles for independent expenditures-general corporate funds, a connected "traditional Federal PAC," and an independent Expenditure-Only PAC (Super PAC) -are described below.
+The most common vehicles for independent expenditures - general corporate funds, a connected "traditional Federal PAC," and an independent Expenditure-Only PAC (Super PAC) - are described below.